Travel in Austria

 This is a day for getting organized and having an initial acquaintance with the local culture.
 After landing in Munich, you will travel to the city of Passau.
 In the city, you will stay at a local hotel where your bicycles and the necessary equipment for the route will be waiting.

 The city of Passau is located in Lower Bavaria, Germany.
 The town is nicknamed the “City of Three Rivers” because this is the area where the Danube River meets the Ilz River from the north and the Inn River from the south.
-The city’s population is about 50,000 inhabitants, of which about 12,000 are students studying at the local universities (a student city).
+The city’s population is about 50,000 inhabitants, of which about 12,000 are students studying at the local universities.
 The city is built in a nostalgic medieval style with Gothic buildings and Baroque architecture.
 On the first day, you will have time to tour the city and its ancient buildings.
 We recommend crossing the various bridges that separate the city’s neighborhoods and enjoying its spectacular architecture.
 The main attractions in Passau are the Veste Oberhaus fortress, built in 1219, which served as the stronghold of the Bishop of Passau, and St. Stephen’s Cathedral (1688), located in the center of Passau’s old town.
 During your visit, you can see the landscape of 8 districts, some of which are separated by rivers and connecting bridges.
 The route from Passau to the cycle path towards Vienna is called the Designated Heritage Route, or the Way of Emperors and Kings.

 A photo of the city of Passau